-Owners of heritage buildings, places or objects who apply for Heritage Grants from the Christchurch Community Trust, the Lotteries Commission, the New Zealand Historic Places Trust or other heritage funding sources are not precluded from applying for Council Heritage Incentive Grant Funding.
+Owners of heritage buildings, places or objects who apply for grants from the Christchurch Community Trust, the Lotteries Commission, Heritage New Zealand Pouhere Taonga or other heritage funding sources are not precluded from applying for Council Heritage Incentive Grant funding.

-In addition to the requirement for Grants to be applied only to listed or scheduled heritage items, the following exclusions will also apply: -
+In addition to the requirement for grants to be applied only to scheduled heritage items, the following exclusions will also apply: -

-- Buildings owned by the Crown with their own capital programmes are not eligible for Heritage Incentive Grants, except where there are special circumstances including urgency and risk mitigation. - Grant assistance is not applicable to Council owned buildings, places or objects, as these specific buildings have their own maintenance programmes. - Grant assistance is not applicable to the contents of buildings, or chattels which do not form part of the fabric of the building or place, unless these items were an integral design element of the original place. - Grant assistance is not applicable to the interior fabric of buildings unless the works relate to conservation of specific heritage features - Grant assistance is not applicable to 'moveable' heritage items which are designed to be either towed or are self propelled - Grant assistance is not applicable to those sections or areas of a heritage item which do not contribute to the heritage value of the place. - Grant assistance is not applicable to landscape elements, features or additional buildings within a heritage setting identified in the City Plan or the BPDP. - Grant assistance is not applicable to relocation of heritage items to other sites either within the Banks Peninsula or Christchurch territorial areas, or relocation to sites outside these areas.
-Consideration will be given to Grant assistance for relocation of heritage items within their existing site, and to relocated heritage items only if they are to new sites of compatible heritage value.. - Grant assistance is not applicable for the investigation of archaeological sites, whether included in Schedule VI of the BPDP, the Archaeological Association records or the Register of the New Zealand Historic Places Trust - Grant assistance will not be provided to meet financial, legal or administrative costs incurred by the grantee which are associated with the grant, a conservation covenant or the conservation or maintenance works subject to the grant, which will be met by the grant recipient - Grant assistance is not applicable to work carried out by the owner of the property, unless the owner is an approved tradesperson with trade qualifications relevant to the works provided a quotation for an agreed scope of works is approved prior to the works being undertaken.
+- Buildings owned by the Crown with their own capital programs are not eligible for Heritage Incentive Grants, except where there are special circumstances including urgency and risk mitigation; - Grant assistance is not applicable to Council owned buildings, places or objects, as these specific buildings have their own maintenance programs; - Grant assistance is not applicable to the contents of buildings, or chattels which do not form part of the fabric of the building or place, unless these items were an integral design element of the original place; - Grant assistance is not applicable to the interior fabric of buildings unless the works relate to conservation of specific heritage features; - Grant assistance is not applicable to 'moveable' heritage items which are designed to be either towed or are self-propelled; - Grant assistance is not applicable to those sections or areas of a heritage item which do not contribute to the heritage value of the place; - Grant assistance is not applicable to repairs and other works which are wholly covered by building insurance or EQC payments; - Grant assistance is not applicable to demolition of all or part of heritage items; - Grant assistance is not applicable to new extensions, or additions to heritage items; - Grant assistance is not applicable to new buildings or works within a heritage setting; - Grant assistance is not applicable to landscape elements, features or additional buildings within a heritage setting identified in the Christchurch District Plan; - Grant assistance is not applicable to relocation of heritage items to other sites either within the Christchurch territorial area, or relocation to sites outside this area.
+Consideration will be given to grant assistance for relocation of heritage items within their existing setting, and to relocated heritage items only if they are moved to new sites of compatible heritage value. - Grant assistance is not applicable for the investigation of archaeological sites, even where scheduled in the Christchurch District Plan, the Archaeological Association records or the Heritage New Zealand Pouhere Taonga List. - Grant assistance will not be provided to meet financial, legal or administrative costs incurred by the grantee which are associated with the grant, a conservation covenant or the conservation or maintenance works subject to the grant, which will be met by the grant recipient; - Grant assistance is not applicable to work carried out by the owner of the property, unless the owner is an approved tradesperson with trade qualifications relevant to the works provided a quotation for an agreed scope of works is approved prior to the works being undertaken.